‘Haters gotta hate’ says doctor running for Indiana school board who stated that ‘all Nazis weren’t ‘bad” - NewsBreak

 “I know haters gotta hate,” he wrote, “so please continue spewing your taunts.
 I’m only getting stronger in the community!”

-After reaching out to Keefer to see if he would speak on his statements, many of his comments and posts — including those shown in this article — were deleted from his Facebook.
+After reaching out to Keefer to see if he would speak on his statements, many of his comments and posts — including those referenced in this article — were deleted from his Facebook.

 Keefer did not immediately respond to requests for comment.
 Instead, he posted a Facebook update stating he was preparing a response to the “misinterpretation” of his remarks.